geoffmcl/MMFIO/README.md

 Files: MMFIO.cpp MMFIO.h
 ------------------------

-Defines the entry point for the console application.
+MMFIO.exe:  Defines the entry point for the console application, setup and use of CWinMMFIO class.

 The main purpose is simply as an EXAMPLE use of the CWinMMFIO class to copy data from one file to another using memory mapping.